ArtosSystems/docs-legacy/source/includes/_apiGuides.md

 # API Guides

 The following guides outline the individual actions available via the Aventus Protocol.
 Navigate to the required section to get more information on; how to access an endpoint, what data structure is expected to be sent, and what data structure a receiver will get back from an endpoint for specific call.
-These are arranged in an order that a user would most likely follow when interacting with the Protocol in a typical event lifecycle (so some dependancies exist on previous API calls) but each endpoint can be accessed at anytime by a valid user with the correct data input.
+The methods are arranged in an order that a user would most likely follow when interacting with the Protocol in a typical event lifecycle (so some dependancies exist on previous API calls) but each endpoint can be accessed at anytime by a valid user with the correct data input.

+The sections below assume knowledge of the basic mechanics of the Aventus Protocol.
+If this is your first time here, have a look over the sections [above](#Introduction) before digging deeper into the documentation to get an overview of how our system works.

+Below find guides for the following:

+- Create an Event (POST)
+- Retrieve Event List (GET)
+- Create Tickets (POST)
+- Retrieve Ticket List (GET)

 <aside class="warning">
 Please note: As of now, these API endpoints and resources are a "Work In Progress" and functionality has not been fully finalised.
 This guide will be updated as changes are made.